The Seljuk Han of Anatolia

 History of the Anatolian Seljuks

 Although this website focuses on the Seljuks of Anatolia, or the Seljuks of Rum (Eastern Rome) as they were known by their contemporaries, it is necessary to first trace their origins back in time and farther east in place.
-The Anatolian Seljuks are an offshoot tribe of a larger group of Turks, the Great Seljuk Turks of Iran.
-The entire "Seljuk Age" spans three hundred years, from the 11th century to the 13th century.
+The Anatolian Seljuks are an offshoot tribal faction of a larger group of Turks, the Great Seljuks of Iran.
+The entire "Seljuk Age" spans three hundred years, from the 11th century through the 13th century.

 As compared to the profusion of historical texts describing the Arab and Iranian spheres of the 13th century, there were very few chroniclers of the Anatolian Seljuk era.
-There are no biographical dictionaries, panegyric poetry collections, or epics relating the exploits of the era.
+There are no biographical dictionaries, primary sources, panegyric poetry collections, or epics relating the exploits of the era.
 Even the numismatic evidence is scarce.
 Anatolia features rarely in histories and geographies produced in Iraq, Syria or Egypt.
+However, a rich source of information can be found in Christian texts, notably those left by the Crusaders.
 This paucity of material has proven to be a challenge for those seeking information on the era.
-For a list of the major historical sources for the Anatolian Seljuks, please consult the Historians page.
+For a list of the major historical primary sources for the Anatolian Seljuks, please consult the Historians page.

-The Seljuk tribe was one of the many Turkic peoples who had been migrating progressively westward from the Central Asian steppes for thousands of years.
+The Seljuk tribe was but one of the many Turkic peoples who had been migrating progressively westward from the Central Asian steppes for thousands of years.
+The Seljuks were a subdivition of the Kiniq clan of the Oguz Turks, originating on the steppe north of the Aral Sea.
 By the middle of the 11th century, the Seljuk tribe was the first group to become a significant political entity.
-Under their remarkable leader, Tuğrul Bey, who led them from one victory to another between 1038-1063, they vanquished the Caliphate in Baghdad, and eventually, under his successors, much of western Asia.
-By the early 12th century, the Seljuks were masters of the Middle East as far east as present-day Afghanistan, excluding Egypt.
-By then they had separated into two main branches: the Great Seljuks (Iran, Iraq, Syria), whose capital was located at Isfahan, and the Anatolian Seljuks, who ruled from Konya.
+Under their remarkable leader, Tuğrul Bey, who led them from one victory to another between the years 1038-1063, they vanquished the Caliphate in Baghdad, and eventually, under his successors, much of western Asia.
+The Seljuk and Sunni Muslim mission was to restore orthodoxy to the central Islamic lands.
+By the early 12th century, the Seljuks were masters of most of Afhanistan, Persia and the Middle East as far west as Egypt.
+Further conquests followed, creating an empire that was geographically vast, diverse, and difficult to control.
+As a result, the Seljuk state began to break up into divisions beginning in the early 12th century.
+One group was the Seljuks who covered Syria and Iran, and those who were in the eastern lands of Iran and Central Asia, who became known as the Great Seljuks whose capital was located at Isfahan.
+Yet another subdivision came to be known as the Seljuks of Rum.
+The term Rum comes from the Arabic word for the Roman empire, and the Seljuks called the lands of their sultanate Rum because it had been established on territory traditionally known as Roman, meaning Byzantine, by Muslim armies.
+They were affected by the Mongol invasions from Iran and Iraq which considerably weakened their centralized power base at Konya.
+They disappeared in the early 14th century when the state fragmented into independent principalities.

-The Seljuks adopted Persian culture along with the Islamic faith, although
+The Seljuks adopted Persian culture along with the Islamic faith on their way

 they chose the Sunni Hanefite sect instead of the Persian Shiite sect.
 Their culture